roik2500/Reddit-Censorship-or-Moderation/README.md

-# ModerTool

-The ModerTool enables users to analyze posts from Reddit platform by using topic modeling technique(BertTopic and LDA).
-This tool It allows orderly reading of the data (posts) from Reddit using Pushshift.io and Reddit API.
-ModerTool allows to extract special features from post's text to use Machine Learning.
-## Features
-- Sentiment
-- Offensive
-- Hate
-- Ner
-- Emotion:  Anger ,Fear ,joy ,Sadness , Surprise and Natural

-## Installation
-    pip install ModerTool

 ## Embedding Models
 ModerTool contains many embedding models that can be used to anylsis the documents and words from Reddit platform: